Down Comforters: A Guide to Buying & Caring for Your Investment

 If you have a big enough front-load washer, you may be able to wash it at home.
 If you have a top-loader it should be avoided because the agitator in the middle can add unnecessary stress to your comforter.

-Wash your comforter on warm, on the delicate cycle.
+Wash your comforter on warm on the delicate cycle.
 Use a mild detergent and, if your comforter is white, feel free to add some bleach.
 Put it on at least double rinse cycle.
-When you take it out of the water, don’t worry if it looks a bit dingy, that’s just that the feathers underneath are wet and showing through—it’ll go back to its normal brightness once it dries.
+When you take it out of the water, don’t worry if it looks a bit dingy, that’s just the feathers underneath that are wet and showing through—it’ll go back to its normal brightness once it dries.

 Dry it on low.
 To keep the down from clumping, thoroughly tumble-dry, using the gentle cycle.
 A neat trick is to put new tennis balls in the dryer to help fluff it as it goes.
-Peek in on it periodically because it could take hours to dry—usually from four all the way up to 12 hours.
+Peek in on it periodically because it could take hours to dry—usually from four up to 12 hours.
 Feel free to occasionally shake it out and move it around to make sure it dries evenly.

-Yes, this does use a lot of electricity, but you only do it every couple years so, collectively, it uses dramatically less electricity than other kinds of comforters, which have to be washed as often as monthly.
+Yes, this does use a lot of electricity, but you only do it every couple of years so, collectively, it uses dramatically less electricity than other kinds of comforters, which have to be washed as often as monthly.